-GENDER IN NATIONALLY DETERMINED CONTRIBUTIONS
+GENDER IN NDCs

-According to WEDO's 2016 analysis of 190 intended Nationally Determined Contributions (INDCs) submitted by countries, 64 include a reference to women or gender.
-Of these, however, several only mention gender in the context of the country's broader sustainable development strategy, and not specifically in relation to climate change policies.
+According to a 2016 analysis conducted by The Women's Environment and Development Organization (WEDO), of 190 intended Nationally Determined Contributions (INDCs) submitted by countries, 64 include a reference to women or gender.
+However, only several of these 64 INDCs mention gender in the context of the country's broader sustainable development strategy, rather than specifically in relation to climate change policies.
 The analysis also noted that all 64 countries are non-Annex I countries, and the context in which women or gender are mentioned is most commonly in relation to adaptation (27 countries).

-This indicates that gender is rarely perceived as a relevant consideration in the context of mitigation strategies, which are the overwhelming focus of Annex I countries.
-Also, given that the vast majority of commitments in INDCs from non-Annex I countries are conditional, the existing commitments to women's rights and gender equality in the INDCs are extremely vulnerable.
+This finding indicated that gender was rarely perceived as a relevant consideration in the context of mitigation strategies, which are the overwhelming focus of Annex I countries.
+Also, given that the vast majority of commitments in INDCs from non-Annex I countries are conditional, the implementation of commitments related to women's rights and gender equality in the INDCs is uncertain.